Stephen Toriello, LCSW/LICSW

 First and foremost, I value warm-heartedness, open-mindedness, and being authentically human together.
 Research shows that a safe, secure therapeutic relationship is the most important factor in determining positive therapy outcomes.
 I aim to be attuned to your needs, encourage feedback, and adapt my approach so that you get the most out of therapy.
 I am here to hold space for the parts of you that you might be afraid to show, to welcome all of what you bring to therapy without judgment, and to gently and compassionately move with you into challenging places so you can grow and change in the ways you want.

-• IFS is about cultivating harmonious relationships among all parts of ourselves (our internal family, so to speak).
+IFS is about cultivating harmonious relationships among all parts of ourselves (our internal family, so to speak).
 IFS guides us toward loving all of who we are, trusting ourselves, releasing emotional burdens, healing traumas, and shifting patterns of behavior that are not serving us.
 This is done by accessing healing qualities that are already within us, such as compassion and curiosity, and through radical acceptance and the firm acknowledgement that there are no bad parts of you.
-IFS embraces the fact that we contain multitudes and celebrates what all of what our sub-personalities have to offer, especially once they have been unburdened and released into their naturally valuable states.
+IFS embraces the fact that we contain multitudes and celebrates what all parts of us have to offer, especially once they have been released from burdensome roles into their naturally valuable states.

-• The word "somatic" refers to the body.
-Most styles of “talk therapy” consist of an intellectual dialogue between the therapist and client, in which they analyze, dissect, and cognitively reframe problems in the client’s life.
-Somatic IFS does not dismiss the intellectual parts of ourselves, but encourages us to let awareness settle into the body, befriend our nervous systems, and listen and give expression to the non-cognitive parts of ourselves that tend to be less privileged in our modern world.
-This allows us to go deeper in therapy and discover and heal the root causes of many surface-level mental health issues that can only be addressed from the “bottom-up” rather than the “top-down.”
+The word "somatic" refers to the body.
+Many styles of talk therapy consist of a “heady” dialogue between therapist and client, relying on logic and analysis.
+Somatic IFS welcomes the wonderful intellectual parts of us, but also recognizes that there are many parts of us that do not speak the language of logic and reasoning.
+So, we are encouraged to listen to the body, befriend our nervous systems, and make space for the parts of ourselves that don’t tend to get as much air time.
+This allows us to go deeper in therapy and discover and heal the root causes of mental health issues from the “bottom-up” rather than the “top-down.”
+In this way, changes in the psyche are fully embodied rather than simply understood cognitively.

-• Mindfulness practice helps us to release ourselves from the grip of thought and automatic behavior, to relax into natural awareness.
+Mindfulness practice helps us to release ourselves from the grip of thought and automatic behavior, to relax into our natural presence.
 Mindfulness does not need to be difficult and effortful – the basis of mindfulness is awareness, and you are already aware without even trying.
-The problem is just that awareness tends to be caught up in the cognitive realm.
-The more we trust what is already here within us, the more we can access healing qualities that are fundamental to who we are on a deeper level - what IFS calls the Self.
-We can then turn our awareness toward all parts of ourselves and others with compassion, clarity, and confidence.
+The problem is that our awareness tends to be caught up in - and identified with - thoughts.
+The more we can let thoughts come and go, stop doing so much and instead trust our innate being, the more we can access healing qualities that are fundamental to who we are on a deeper level - what IFS calls the Self.
+We can then turn our awareness toward all parts of ourselves (and others) with compassion, clarity, and confidence.

 My specialties include: